 Where extended school activities are provided by and managed by the school, our own safeguarding policy and procedures apply.
-If other organisations provide services or activities on our site we will check that they have appropriate procedures in place, including safer recruitment procedures.
+If other organisations provide services or activities on our site, those providers are expected to meet the guidance in Keeping Children Safe in Out of School Settings.